Doctoral Training and HDR

 After the defense

-The verdict (of acquittal or postponement) is announced after the jury has deliberated.
+The decision to admit (or postpone) is announced after the jury has deliberated.

 The original thesis defense documents, duly completed and signed, must be submitted to the Doctoral Studies Office no later than 15 days after the defense: